What is SharePoint?

 No technical support

-After the SharePoint 2013 end-of-support date in April, users that have not upgraded will have to reach out to third-party vendors if they are looking for technical support.
+After the SharePoint 2013 end-of-support date in April, users who have not upgraded will have to reach out to third-party vendors if they are looking for technical support.
 This is likely to be quite costly.
 In addition, platform utility will be affected because data integration will likely suffer after users can no longer make periodic updates and receive direct support.

 During the period of support, Microsoft offers recurring security patches and updates to help deter cyberattacks from taking place.
 Without these periodic releases, users are more likely to experience breaches in their systems, and Microsoft will be unable to address any breaches that occur as a result.